huntflow/api/en/user.md

 <a name="me"></a>
 ## Getting information about the current user

 `GET /me` returns information about the current user.
-In case of invalid authorization the server will return the message `403 Forbidden`.
+In case of invalid authorization the server will return the message `401 Unauthorized`.

 ```json
 {